-Hassett and Hyeon constructed the first two log canonical models of \overline{M}g by considering GIT quotients of asymptotically linearized Hilbert schemes of tricanonical and bicanonical curves [13, 12].
-It is widely expected that further progress in the Hassett-Keel program will require GIT stability analysis of finite (i.e. non-asymptotic) Hilbert points of bicanonical and canonical curves; see [17, 18, 10, 3].
-The case of canonical curves is of particular interest because it should lead to birational contractions of \overline{M}g affecting the interior.
+Hassett and Hyeon proved that the first two log canonical models of \bar{M}g are Geometric Invariant Theory (GIT) quotients of asymptotically linearized Hilbert schemes of tricanonical and bicanonical curves [14, 15].
+It is widely expected that further progress in the Hassett-Keel program will require GIT stability analysis of finite (i.e., nonasymptotic) Hilbert points of bicanonical and canonical curves; see [3, 12, 19, 20].
+The case of canonical curves is of particular interest because it should lead to birational contractions of \bar{M}q affecting the interior M_q .

 Only recently it was shown that finite Hilbert points of general canonical curves are semistable in all genera [2].
-In particular, the question of which smooth canonical curves have (semi)stable m^{th} Hilbert points is widely open.
-Here we make partial progress towards answering this question.
-Our main result is a geometric proof of the semistability of the 2^{nd} Hilbert point of a general canonical curve that leads to a sufficient condition for semistability, something that the previous results lack.
+Still, the question of which smooth canonical curves have (semi)stable mth Hilbert points for a given m is widely open.
+Here we make partial progress toward answering this question.
+Our main result is a geometric proof of semistability of the 2nd Hilbert point of a general canonical curve, which gives a sufficient condition for semistability, something that the previous results lack.

 Theorem 1.1.
-Let C be a Gieseker-Petri general smooth curve of genus $g \geq 4$.
-Then its canonical embedding $C \subset \mathbb{P}^{g-1}$ has semistable 2^{nd} Hilbert point.
+Let C be a Gieseker-Petri general smooth curve of genus $g \ge 4$.
+Then its canonical embedding $C \hookrightarrow \mathbb{P}H^0(C, K_C)$ has semistable 2nd Hilbert point.